apereo/cas/developer/Contributor-Guidelines.md

 github-username  git@github.com:github-username/cas.git (push)
 ```

+### Fetch Submodules

+You can use `git submodule update --init --recursive` to fetch all submodules linked to the repository.

+### Workflow

 You want to isolate your changes inside individual topics branches and never commit anything to the `master` branch.
 The workflow more or less is the following:

 1. Create topic branch.